willie68/micro-bit_tps/README.md

 # Command implementation Chart

-The actual command implementation list for the microbit V2:
+The actual command implementation list for the micro:bit V2:

 |      | 0                                        | 1           | 2            | 3                         | 4         | 5                | 6            | 7                     |
 | ---- | ---------------------------------------- | ----------- | ------------ | ------------------------- | --------- | ---------------- | ------------ | --------------------- |